aquarion/Lifestream/contrib/ffxiv-upload-achievement-icons/readme.md

 ### Automatic Version

 Copy `update_sc.bat` into your SaintCoinach directory, and run it to update SC and extract the icons.
+This will require having jq and tar installed, probably via [Chocolatey](https://chocolatey.org/install)

 ### Manual Version